BarrOff/roots/README.md

 echo findZero(f, (8, 9), FalsePosition(g: 12), verbose = true, options)
 ```

-**The library can not handle arrays as input.
+**At this point, the library can not handle arrays as input.
 The function may not use integers in its' domain or codomain.**

 ## To-do